ThomasObenaus/writing/2018-12/COS Setup/README.md

 ```

 With `nomad run ~/medium-cos/cos/examples/jobs/fabio.nomad`, fabio will be deployed to nomad to complete the COS setup.
-To test if the deployment succeed you can either open the fabio UI using `xdg-open "http://$(terraform output fabio_ui_alb_dns)"` or check the nomad UI.
+To test if the deployment succeeded you can either open the fabio UI using `xdg-open "http://$(terraform output fabio_ui_alb_dns)"` or check the nomad UI.

 ![FabioDeployed](FabioDeployed.png)